dotnet/docs/docs/core/preview3/tools/dotnet-add-reference.md

 ## Options

-`-f|--framework`
+`-f|--framework <FRAMEWORK>`

-Add reference only when targetting a specific framework
+Add project references only when targeting a specific framework.

 `-h|--help`

-Show help information for the command and/or argument
+Prints out a short help for the command or argument.

 ## Examples